ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * Can send the payload of the Key Re-Distribution Response as one or multiple multicast requests to the members of the group, using secure rekeying schemes such as {{RFC2093}}{{RFC2094}}{{RFC2627}}.

-* Can send unicast requests to each Client over a secure channel, with the Key Re-Distribution Response as payload.
+* Can send unicast requests to each Client over a secure channel, with the same payload as the Key Re-Distribution Response.

 * Can act as a publisher in a pub-sub scenario, and update the keying material by publishing on a specific topic on a broker, which all the members of the group are subscribed to.

 Note that these methods of KDC-initiated key re-distribution have different security properties and require different security associations.

-### Key Re-Distribution Request
+### Key Re-Distribution Request ### {#ssec-key-redistribution-request}

 To request a re-distribution of keying material, the Client sends a CoAP GET request to the /ace-group/gid endpoint at the KDC.